XaviFortes/Dilation-Space-Time-Calculator/README.md

 # Dilation-Space-Time-Calculator
 [![Build Status](https://travis-ci.org/XaviFortes/Dilation-Space-Time-Calculator.svg?branch=master)](https://travis-ci.org/XaviFortes/Dilation-Space-Time-Calculator)

-With this python script, you will be able to calculate the real-time on a person that speed = 0
+With this python script, you will be able to calculate the real-time on a person that speed = X

 You can select 5 Languages.
 English, Spanish, Russian, French, and Deutsch